Updated: October 16 2023

 1. Use Breakout Rooms

-The first problem with the standard Zoom happy hour is that there’s no real structure to it.
+The first problem with most virtual happy hour ideas is that there’s no real structure to it.

 Unlike in-person happy hours where people are able to talk naturally amongst themselves as they please, virtual events aren’t the same.
 And, the bigger the group, the harder it is for conversation to flow.

-If you want to create a bit of structure and give people the opportunity to chat in smaller groups, you can consider using Zoom’s breakout rooms feature which allows you to create “sub-Zooms” of participants within the ongoing meeting.
+So, to create structure and allow people to chat in smaller groups, consider using the Zoom breakout rooms feature, which allows you to create “sub-Zooms” of participants within the ongoing meeting.

 To do this, simply: